macjabeth/Lambda-Sprint-Challenge-Applied-JavaScript/README.md

 1. What is the DOM?

+The Document Object Model (DOM) is a representation of the HTML on the page in a tree-like structure.

 2. What is an event?

+Events are something elements on the webpage can react to - a mouse click or keypress, for example.

 3. What is an event listener?

+Event listeners are the "reactions" that execute whenever an event condition is met.
+They are passed in as a function to the `addEventListener` method.

 4. Why would we convert a NodeList into an Array?

+NodeLists only have the `.forEach` method on their prototype whereas converting it to an Array would let you use any of the other Array methods.

 5. What is a component?

+Components are reusable pieces of code that can be used to build elements sharing functionality and styling.
+They are comprised of HTML, CSS and JavaScript.

 ### Git Set up